 My trolley accidentally went into a water filled drainage ditch -it was switched on and after 15 minutes when I dragged it out – there was no power.
 Later on I put the battery on charge but all I had was a red light with no green charging lights.
 It is still under warranty but the vendor says it is not covered for water .
 I have tried a new charger which made no difference.
 Any comments?
 Thank you.

 So what happens when damp or wet gets into an electric golf trolley?
 For example; if it is submerged into water by accidentally running away into a stream, burn, loch, lake or pond, (the sea is different as it is salty water – not good!).
 The trolley will hold water in various parts and components.
 The water itself will not do any harm, where and when the golf trolley gets damaged is by having an electrical current going through the electronic circuits when wet .
 The reason for this is due to the components within the circuits shorting by way of an electrical current around the circuit boards or various component parts.
 Sometimes when this happens it can cause no damage or later problems, but more often than not, damage occurs as most people try switching on to test in the hope the golf trolley is working while the circuits are wet and this more often shorts and damages the circuits.
+No need to purchase a new Prorider golf trolley when it can be fixed.

 So now to figure out when a golf trolley gets fully submerged in water, what spares parts have been damaged.
 First the most complex and vulnerable component is the controller box.
 This can carry water as all the electronic components are enclosed within a metal rectangular box.
 This is difficult to dry out, although there are small screws on the side of the golf trolley controller which can be removed and by opening up the controller box.
 Opening up the controller allows warm air to evaporate the water and the water evaporation can take a couple of days depending on the environment.
 The second part is the handle circuit, removing it, or opening up the handle and allow it to dry out – also a couple of days.
 Third is the golf trolley speed control switch, this can be removed or simply opening up the handle and allowing it to dry out.
 More unusual damage would be the motor, it can take a bit more time to dry out, but is much more robust and less likely to get damaged.
 Also it would be advised to go around all the connectors, dry, clean and spray with some WD40 or similar.
 Sorry I cant be more certain about which parts could sustain damage.
 Its just trial and error and patient testing.